Sourdough Bread Troubleshooting Guide and FAQ

 Q: Why aren’t my ears or scores opening nicely?

 Prominent bread ears and well-developed scoring are due to a combination for factors: proper fermentation and dough development and proper tension, shaping and scoring skill/technique, and oven temperature/steam.
+Owning a good-quality and sharp bread lame is also important.

 Regardless of how you score your dough, under proofed dough will yield dull scores and pale crusts.
 Over proofed dough will have better color, but won’t have any strength to support scoring.